bmolnar91/workbook/module_advanced_enterprise_general.md

 #### What is the purpose of the Iterator Pattern?

 #### What do you know about the SOLID principles?

+The SOLID principles were first conceptualized by Robert C. Martin.
+These design principles encourage us to create more **maintainable**, **understandable**, and **flexible** software.
+Consequently, as our applications **grow in size**, we can **reduce their complexity** and save ourselves a lot of headaches further down the road.

+The following 5 concepts make up our SOLID principles:

+1. Single Responsibility:

+- A class should only have **one responsibility**.
+Furthermore, it should only have **one reason to change**.
+- Benefits:
+  - Testing: A class with one responsibility will have far fewer test cases
+  - Lower coupling: Less functionality in a single class will have fewer dependencies
+  - Organization: Smaller, well-organized classes are easier to search than monolithic ones
+- Book / BookPrinter example

+2. Open/Closed:

+- Open for _extension_, Closed for _modification_
+- In doing so, we stop ourselves from modifying existing code and causing potential new bugs
+- Guitar example

+3. Liskov Substitution:

+- If class _A_ is a subtype of class _B_, then we should be able to replace _B_ with A without disrupting the behavior of our program
+- Electric car / Motorcar example

+4. Interface Segregation:

+- Larger interfaces should be split into smaller ones.
+- By doing so, we can ensure that implementing classes only need to be concerned about the methods that are of interest to them.
+- Zookeeper / BearPetter example

+5. Dependency Inversion:

+- The DIP is neither dependency injection (DI) nor inversion of control (IoC).
+Even so, they all work great together.
+- Simply put, DI is about making software components to explicitly declare their dependencies (or collaborators) through their APIs, instead of acquiring them by themselves.
+- The principle of Dependency Inversion refers to the **decoupling** of software modules.
+- This way, instead of high-level modules depending on low-level modules, both will depend on **abstractions**.
+- With DI, the responsibility of providing the component dependencies and wiring object graphs is transferred from the components to the underlying _injection framework_.

+//In traditional software development, high-level components depend on low-level ones.
+Thus, it's hard to reuse the high-level components.
+The DIP is about inverting the classic dependency between high-level and low-level components by abstracting away the interaction between them.//

 #### How would you separate data storage code and business logic code (which uses stored data) in an application?